rpc-ag/rpc-aggregator/README.md

 ## Roadmap

+### Phase 0: Release v0

+- Publish an endpoint for developers and distribute api keys for every project attends to [grizzlython](https://solana.com/grizzlython) with ability of;
+- Api key auth & CORS
+- Rate limiting

+### Phase 1: Public Page

+- Build a public page on [rpc.ag](rpc.ag) that showcases the RPC proxy and its features.
+- Include information on how to use the RPC proxy.
+- Build an uptime page for transparency and accountability.
+- Show fastest & most available node providers with uptime history
+- Show average ping time with ability of filtering by provider and region

-### Phase 1: Prometheus Exporter and Grafana Dashboards
+### Phase 2: Prometheus Exporter and Grafana Dashboards

 - Build a Prometheus exporter that exposes the collected metrics in a format that can be scraped by Prometheus.
 - Create a set of Grafana dashboards that visualize the performance metrics for the RPC proxy and its providers.

-### Phase 2: Uptime Page
+### Phase 3: Uptime Page

 - Develop an uptime page that displays the current status of the RPC proxy and the providers.
 - Integrate the monitoring system with the uptime page to display real-time health and performance metrics.
 - Allow users to subscribe to alerts for downtime or performance issues.

-### Phase 3: Public Page

-- Build a public page on [rpc.ag](rpc.ag) that showcases the RPC proxy and its features.
-- Include information on how to use the RPC proxy.
-- Build an uptime page and Grafana dashboards for transparency and accountability.
-- Show fastest & most available node providers

 ### Phase 4: Become home page of blockchain infrastructure